 If you're interested in current volunteering opportunities at Stanmer or elsewhere in the city, search for opportunities via the new Community Works Volunteer+ website.
 You can also contact email@example.com, or see volunteering opportunities in our parks and open spaces.

 Project development partners and stakeholders

-A number of groups have been involved throughout the masterplan proposal process and will continue to be closely involved.
+A number of groups were involved throughout the masterplan proposal process and continue to be closely involved.

 - There's a separate project in development at Stanmer Park, which is not part of the Stanmer Park Restoration Project, to restore the park's traditional agricultural buildings.
 Watch the information video and find out more